4th-PARD-SERVER-PART/LeeSuin/hw3/README.md

 # HW3(week6)
 ## 🍔 Welcome to BurgerKing CRUD Application 👑

-> **Bugerking Menu** This is a simple CRUD application for managing burgers 🍔, fries 🍟, and drinks 🥤.
+> **Burgerking Menu** This is a simple CRUD application for managing burgers 🍔, fries 🍟, and drinks 🥤.

 <hr>